Specialty Topic:

 Cooperation and Additional Terms: The NAR agrees to cooperate with the plaintiffs in further proceedings related to the lawsuit and any related litigation, including providing testimony and documents as needed.

-Key Points of the NAR Settlement:
+Key Points of the NAR Settlement: FOR SELLERS

 On March 15th, the National Association of Realtors (NAR) settled a lawsuit alleging antitrust violations related to how real estate commissions are structured.
 This settlement does not imply wrongdoing by NAR but introduces changes to enhance transparency and fairness in real estate transactions.